beyony/jitlab/README.md

 ### CLI for creating a merge request against gitlab

-# 1. feature: creating a merge request and print colors
+DONE # 1. feature: creating a merge request and print colors

-# 2. feature: parse issue id and add to merge message
+DONE # 2. feature: parse issue id and add to merge message

 # 2.2 get issue header from jira api and add to merge message